-An eight member committee comprised of professionals from Bureau, Marshall, Stark and Woodford Counties met and reviewed the grants to determine projects that would best serve area communities.
+A committee comprised of professionals from Bureau, Marshall, Stark and Woodford Counties meet and review the grants to determine projects that would best serve area communities.
 For grant approval, hiring Illinois artist/artists, community involvement and reaching the under-served are all vitally important.
-Each grant recipient was able to receive up to $1000.
+Each grant recipient is able to receive up to $1000.
 Users of the grant money are required to document and publicize the event and provide end of project reports.

-The Review Committee used the following review criteria:
+The Review Committee uses the following review criteria:

 Projects must be for non-profit groups, organizations, schools and individual artists with projects and programs that are presented from: